 Common Problems With Wisdom Teeth

-Wisdom teeth are the last teeth to come in, but they can cause many problems.
+They are the last teeth to come in, but they can cause many problems.
 Here are some common ones:

 - Gum disease: Wisdom teeth often push against your other molars as they come in, making it difficult for them to clean as effectively.
 It means bacteria and plaque will build upon your wisdom tooth and under your gum line, leading to gum disease.

-- Impacted Wisdom Tooth: An impacted wisdom tooth develops at an angle or doesn’t fully emerge from the gums and has no room to grow straight down like the other teeth.
+- Impacted Wisdom Tooth: An impacted tooth develops at an angle or doesn’t fully emerge from the gums and has no room to grow straight down like the other teeth.
 The root of the wisdom tooth can then press against other teeth or become infected.

 - Cysts: Sometimes, there is not enough room for your wisdom teeth to grow incorrectly, and they will form a cyst, which is just pus that has built up around the area of the unerupted wisdom tooth.